Updated 1 day ago

 1. Solar is a clean, renewable energy source

 Solar energy is a renewable resource, meaning that using it doesn't deplete the source.
-Think about it – when the sun doesn't get weaker every day it rises.
+Think about it – the sun doesn't get weaker every day it rises.
+So, using the sun to create energy doesn't make it shine any less bright.

 Not only is it renewable, but solar energy is also clean energy.
 Generating solar energy doesn't emit harmful greenhouse gases like energy derived from fossil fuels.